schnador/geoguessr-lmao/README.md

   - for example: "World", "Europe", "Asia", etc..
 - Rework layout & styling for better usability
 - Create video to show installation and usage
-- Rework icon
+- Persist filterstate
-- persist filterstate
+- Delete all filters button
-- delete all filters button
+- Integrate with available scripts that work on the liked maps page
-- filter favourites??
+- Filter favourites??

 **Feel free to add suggestions under ["Issues"](https://github.com/schnador/geoguessr-lmao/issues/new) with the tag "enhancement"**